thejoshwolfe/board-gamer-2d/README.md

 Board Gamer 2d runs in the browser.

 Tabletop Simulator has a community through Steam Workshop.
-Board Gamer 2d has no clear plan of a community solution.
+Board Gamer 2d has no clear plan for a community solution.

 Tabletop Simulator is a 3d physics sandbox.
 Board Gamer 2d is a 2d object manipulation sandbox.